-- Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
+Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
 On March 8, 2004, the AFIP formally communicated to YPF the claim for approximately 45 plus interests and fines.
 Additionally, on June 24, 2004, YPF received a new formal claim from the AFIP, considering that the services related to these contracts should have been taxed with the value added tax.
 Consequently, during 2004, YPF presented its defense to the AFIP rejecting the claims and arguing its position.
-However, on December 28, 2004, the Company was formally communicated of a resolution from the AFIP confirming its original position in both claims.
+However, on December 28, 2004, the Company was formally communicated of a resolution from the AFIP confirming its original position in both claims for the period 1997 to 2001.
 The Company has appealed such resolution in the National Fiscal Court.
+YPF conditionally paid the amounts corresponding to periods that followed those included in the claim by the AFIP (2002 and subsequents) and filed reimbursement summary proceedings so as to avoid facing interest payment or a fine.